tidyverse/tidyr/revdep/problems.md

     > # of the ggplot base theme
     > set_theme("539")
     > sjp.xtab(efc$e42dep, efc$e16sex)
-    Warning: This function will be removed in future versions of sjmisc and has been moved to package 'sjlabelled'.
-Please use sjlabelled::get_label() instead.
-    Warning: This function will be removed in future versions of sjmisc and has been moved to package 'sjlabelled'.
-Please use sjlabelled::get_label() instead.
     Error in grpcount + 1 : could not find function "+"
     Calls: sjp.xtab ... <Anonymous> -> map_if -> map -> lapply -> FUN -> .Call
     Execution halted